I may have indulged in a bit of false advertising there, I’m afraid.

 It’s been a month or so since I was issued an iPad for work (an old model – it doesn’t even have a camera).
-I’ve long been a tablet holdout, and am vehemently personally opposed to e-readers.
+I’ve long been a tablet holdout and had fun with the Best Spy App review for 2020 see the pcTattletale SpyBubble Review.
+I am vehemently personally opposed to e-readers.
 I don’t care what you say; you’ll never convert me to e-books.
 I do see the appeal of the iPad for media consumption, but not for anything beyond that.

 Big is beautiful when it comes to the screen, which renders content beautifully and responds instantly to gestures.
 My early-gen model is probably about twice the size of the current version, but I’m not opposed to a bit of comfortably solid heft – while reviewing the super lightweight Samsung Galaxy S3 a while back, I couldn’t get over the flimsy feeling.

 But in order to squeeze more out of it, accessories are where it’s at.
 Special stands to place the iPad at the right angle, so it’s not sitting awkwardly in your lap, on a table, or being propped up either by your hands or something else close to hand.
 Keyboards enabling you to type out lengthy emails and documents without your hands cramping up.
 Or, my favourite to date, a combination keyboard/cover – the former works over Bluetooth, the latter through a combination of a physical slot combined with magnetic wizardry.
 Get that going and you have a pretty neat setup to take anywhere – it’s just as easy as sliding out and unfolding a laptop.